Shop opening times

 Veg box update – January 2021

-Due to the scheme’s success and recent reduced staff capacity through COVID restrictions, we’ve decided to pause the veg boxes until spring 2021.
+Due to the scheme’s success and recent reduced staff capacity through COVID restrictions, we’ve decided to pause the veg boxes until summer 2021.
 It will give the crops time to recover, get us through the ‘hungry gap’ – a time of year where there is a reduction in seasonal veg in the UK, allow for handover to new staff, and enable us to keep our box contents 100% Elm Tree Farm produce – which sets us apart from other veg box schemes.

 Please get in touch with any feedback that you’d like us to consider whilst planning our crops for veg boxes 2021.